vedant-vohra/vedant-vohra.github.io/_pages/research.md

 <details id="abstract-vat">
 <summary style="display: none;"></summary>
 <p style="font-size: 0.9em;text-align: justify;">
-Can low-cost changes to existing digital tax administration improve the tax collection capacity of the state?
-India's Goods and Services Tax (GST), like many developing countries, has invested heavily in digitizing tax administration allowing it to develop novel enforcement tools targeting widespread evasion through fake input credits.
-Using administrative data and a difference-in-differences design, we find that India's use of existing e-filing portal to restrict firms from providing tax credits to their partners until taxes were paid reduces likely-fraudulent credits.
-Clients of targeted firms increase tax payments, implying a 5 percent decline in overall evasion at minimal cost.
+Tax administrations around the world are investing heavily in digitization, creating new opportunities for enforcement.
+Can low-cost enforcement tools built atop this digital infrastructure increase tax capacity?
+We study an Indian intervention implementing automated cross-checks to target fraudulent input tax credits.
+Using administrative data, we show that the policy reduced fraudulent credits and increased tax payments, resulting in a 5 percent reduction in overall evasion at minimal cost.
+We find little adverse impact on legitimate activity.
+This type of policy is readily implementable in many developing countries that already have digital filing but are yet to exploit its full potential.
 </p>
 </details>